vertxxyz/help.vertx.xyz/CONTRIBUTING.md

 The above examples will embed boxes that look like the Debug.Log, LogWarning, and LogError messages in the Unity console window.

 ## Usage

-`Troubleshooter/BuildSite.bat` can be used to build the site to a directory once the solution has been built.
-You must edit the `path` parameter in the batch file before running it.

 To run from an IDE you must edit your Run/Debug configuration to pass in valid program arguments:
-eg. `--root-offset "../../../" --path "C:/Example/Path"`
+eg. `--path "C:/Example/Path"`
-The `root-offset` parameter is an offset from the working directory to the Troubleshooter directory.
 The `path` parameter is the output path for the site when built.

+The site will be hosted at `localhost:3000` when running from the IDE.
+A header is shown, which makes post requests to the app to rebuild.